 “Hell, we’s goin’ to Disney World, after that.”

-We laughed and went back to the circle.
+We laugh and go back to the circle.

-“Wake up, stoner boy,” as I shook Tom, “We gots ta go.”
+“Wake up, stoner boy,” as I shake Tom, “We gots ta go.”

-Several people said not to go, offering a couch.
-We ended at Vic’s beat-up Airstream.
-I lay Tom on the couch, while Vic got a blanket.
-He put his arm around me and asked if I wanted to sleep in his bed.
+Several people say not to go, offering a couch.
+We end at Vic’s beat-up Airstream.
+I lay Tom on the couch, while Vic gets him a blanket.
+He puts his arm around me and asks if I want to sleep with him.

-We got up early and sneaked out at dawn, not leaving a note.
+We get up early and sneak out at dawn, not leaving a note.

 “Off to Alligator Alley.
 Off to meet the Wizard, the Wonderful Gator of Oz.”

-Tom sulked, “Why you pushin’ gators on me?
+Tom sulks, “Why you gotta be pushin’ gators on me?
 You know I hates ‘gators.”

-“Y’all don’ts jist hate gators.
+“Y’all don’t jist hate gators.
 You’s afraid of gators, and snakes, an’ spiders, an’ everythin’.”

 “I ain’t afraids.”

-I reached over, kissed him lightly on the cheek and licked his lips.
-His hips started humping right there.
+I reached over, kiss him lightly on the cheek and lick his lips.
+His hips start humping right there beside the road.

-“A spectacular hard-on,” As I winked at his bulge.
+“A spectacular hard-on,” As I wink at his bulge.

-We went on like that until we had run out of puns and rhymes.
-And his hard-on was gone.
+We go on like that until we run out of puns and rhymes.
+And his hard-on is gone.

-Once we got past the campground, we walked until I saw a good-sized hummock veering off Highway 27.
+Once past the campground, we walk until I see a good-sized hummock veering off Highway 27.